ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 #Running the pipeline

 This pipeline makes use of [Luigi](https://github.com/spotify/luigi) to link the various steps together.
-As a result, there are two possible ways to execute the pipeline:
+As a result, there are two possible ways to execute the pipeline, described below.
+Both of them require that you start the `luigid` daemon:

+`luigid --background --logdir luigi_logs`

+Which provides the central scheduler as well as the web UI, which can be accessed at `localhost:8082`.

 1. Use the `luigi` executable.
 Installing the luigi package should have placed the `luigi` executable in your path.
-This wrapper allows you to use the central scheduler, which means you can follow the pipeline workflow via a web UI.
+This wrapper allows you to use the central scheduler.
 The following command will execute the test data set, after you have moved to the `CAT` installation directory:
 `export PYTHONPATH=./ && luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --augustus-hints-db=test_data/vertebrates.db --annotation=test_data/GRCm38.mm10.subset.gff3`
 One other advantage of using the `luigi` executable is that you can start various sub-modules of the pipeline directly and bypass main wrapper.
 This is useful for re-executing parts of the pipeline.
 This is done by replacing `RunCat` with specific modules as described in the [modules](#modules) section.
 2. Run the pipeline directly from the main driver script.
 The same options are available.
-There are a few subtle syntax differences due to how `luigi` processes inputs.
+The only difference is not requiring ugly syntax for the `--target-genomes` flag.
 Test data invocation, also from the `CAT` installation directory:
 `export PYTHONPATH=./ && python cat.py --hal=test_data/vertebrates.hal --ref-genome=mm10 --augustus-hints-db=test_data/vertebrates.db --annotation=test_data/GRCm38.mm10.subset.gff3`

 #Hints database